Edgar23-cc/configure-ad/README.md

 <img src="https://i.imgur.com/6GcLnVk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This image show the confirmation of the group policy that has been updated.
 The way to update the group policy follow the step 4 instructions.
+The screen that shows above it also shows the last time the group policy was updated.
 </p>
 <br />